Melanie C: 2004–2006: Red Girl Records and Beautiful Intentions

-In support of the album, she embarked on tke Beautiful Intentions Tour, starting on 16 April in the O2 Academy Birmingham, In London, and travelling for twenty-five dates across Europe and Asia.
+In support of the album, she embarked on the Beautiful Intentions Tour, starting on 16 April in the O2 Academy Birmingham, In London, and travelling for twenty-five dates across Europe and Asia.
 On 1 August, "Better Alone" was released in the UK only as the second single, but it did not enter the charts due to the single being available online.
 "First Day of My Life" was released as a single on 30 September in Australia and Europe – but not in the UK.
 The song was not included in the original version of the album, only in the 2006 re-released version, becoming the second international single from Beautiful Intentions.
 It was originally to have been recorded by Italian tenor Andrea Bocelli, with lyrics (in Italian) as "Un Nuovo Giorno" for his 2004 eponymous album Andrea.
 The song peaked at number 1 in Spain, Germany, Switzerland and Portugal, number 2 in Austria, and it was in the top 30 in Norway, France and Denmark.
 On 24 February 2006, "Better Alone" was released in Australia and Europe as the third official single, after a limited release in the UK over the previous year.
 The song entered the charts in some countries, peaked at thirty-six in Italy and thirty-three in Switzerland.
 On 3 April, the album was re-released, including "First Day of My Life" and the music video.
 In 2006, Chisholm released her first live DVD, Live Hits, recorded on 31 August 2006 at the Bridge in southeast London.
 The DVD peaked at number 10.